Umangi0705/GA-DSI-Medicare-fraud-detection-/README.md

 #### 4.1 Data Preprocessing:

 Fraud detection using CMS Medicare data presents several challenges.
 The problem is characterized by the four Vs of big data: volume, variety, velocity, and veracity.
-Around 10 million records released by CMS each year satisfies both high volume and velocity.Another challenge is that the positive class of interest makes up just 0.03% of all records, creating a severe class-imbalanced distribution.
+Around 10 million records released by CMS each year satisfies both high volume and velocity.
+Another challenge is that the positive class of interest makes up just 0.03% of all records, creating a severe class-imbalanced distribution.
 Learning from such distributions can be very difficult, and standard machine learning algorithms will typically over-predict the majority class.

 One approach to addressing imbalanced datasets is to oversample the minority class.
 The simplest approach involves duplicating examples in the minority class, although these examples don’t add any new information to the model.
 Instead, new examples can be synthesized from the existing examples.
-This is a type of data augmentation for the minority class and is referred to as the Synthetic Minority Oversampling Technique, or SMOTE.I have used this oversampling method.
+This is a type of data augmentation for the minority class and is referred to as the Synthetic Minority Oversampling Technique, or SMOTE.
+I have used this oversampling method.

 After oversampling my minority class I split my data into train and test.